uk-gov-mirror/hmrc.ctc-traders-phase6-tis/source/documentation/partials/_rules_C.md

 **Functional Description**

-IF &lt;TRANSIT OPERATION.Security&gt; is EQUAL to '0' AND &lt;TRANSIT OPERATION.
-Reduced dataset<br />
+IF &lt;TRANSIT OPERATION.Security&gt; is EQUAL to '0' AND &lt;TRANSIT OPERATION.Reduced dataset<br />
 indicator&gt; is EQUAL to '1'<br />
 THEN<br />
 &lt;CONSIGNMENT-CONSIGNOR&gt; = "N" AND<br />